sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Ask if they cover flight.
 If you are going to San Francisco, $500-750 round trip after tax as a guide.
 New York is a lot cheaper.

-Asking your company to put you in a hotel for a few days can work well.
-Instead of making housing decisions while still in Canada (which could be pretty risky), some prefer spending a few days in a hotel at my company's expense as they wrap-up apartment search.
+Some people prefer spending a few days in a hotel at their company's expense as they wrap-up apartment search (as making housing decisions while still in Canada can be risky).

 Sometimes stipends are large, sometimes they are not.
 If you're not sure, assume that your stipend will be taxed at ~26% in California.
 We've heard you can get